twang817/zshprofile/README.md

 The guide uses ocaml, which I wouldn't ever have on my workstation -- so we build it using a docker container.

 OSX has a port of kcachegrind - qcachegrind.
-We can intall from brew:
+We can install from brew:

 ```
 brew install qqcachegrind